vcuspinera/vcuspinera.github.io/_projects/2021-03-canada-covid.md

 </div>
 <br>

-The idea of this project was born on March 11th of 2020, when the Prime Minister of Canada, Justin Trudeau, announced a series of [policies to help Canadians cope with the COVID-19](https://youtu.be/YunI2PNZKxg).
+## Downloading tweets

-The objective is to measure the impact of the Government policies to help Canadians cope with the COVID-19, studying people's perception by making sentiment analysis on users' tweets, before and after the Prime Minister's announcement.
-To compare the public opinion in the Twittersphere, we decided to make a thorough scrapping of tweets using [`snscrape` library](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/twitter-search_v3_snscrape.ipynb), from February 1st 2020 to April 30th 2020, that mentioned at least one of the four aforementioned accounts of the Canadian Government: [@Canada](https://twitter.com/canada?lang=en), [@CanadianPM](https://twitter.com/CanadianPM), [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en).
-After this step, we preprocessing the database to delete some sensible information as emails and urls.
+To compare the public opinion before and after Trudeau's announcement in the Twittersphere, the first obvious step is getting the tweets.
+We decided to make a thorough scrapping of tweets using [`snscrape` library](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/twitter-search_v3_snscrape.ipynb), from February 1st 2020 to April 30th 2020 that mentioned at least one of the four aforementioned accounts of the Canadian Government: [@Canada](https://twitter.com/canada?lang=en), [@CanadianPM](https://twitter.com/CanadianPM), [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en).
+After this step, we clean the database by preprocessing sensible information as emails and urls, and droping tweets with adds.

 ## Explanatory Data Analysis (EDA)
 When plotting tweets that mention at least one of the Canadian Government Twitter accounts we find that between February and April 2020, the [@JustinTrudeau](https://twitter.com/JustinTrudeau) account had between 3.0 and 21.4 thousand tweets per day, [@Canada](https://twitter.com/Canada) had between 98 and 470 tweets per day, [@CanadianPM](https://twitter.com/CanadianPM) had between 104 and 1,179 tweets per day, and [@GovCanHealth](https://twitter.com/GovCanHealth) between 30 and 1,182 tweets per day.